Curt Casali Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 26th in the league with a collective 7.9 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective eight K/9, which ranks 25th in the league.

-- The Brewers have a 4.12 team ERA that ranks 12th among all MLB pitching staffs.
+- The Brewers' 4.08 team ERA ranks 12th among all league pitching staffs.

-- Burnes gets the start for the Brewers, his 12th of the season.
-He is 4-4 with a 3.68 ERA and 59 strikeouts in 63 2/3 innings pitched.
+- Rea (2-3) takes the mound for the Brewers in his ninth start of the season.
+He's put together a 4.89 ERA in 42 1/3 innings pitched, with 35 strikeouts.

-- The righty's most recent time out came on Saturday against the San Francisco Giants, when he threw seven innings, surrendering one earned run while giving up four hits.
+- His most recent appearance came on Sunday against the San Francisco Giants, when the righty went six innings, surrendering four earned runs while allowing five hits.

+- The 32-year-old has an ERA of 4.89, with 7.4 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.